app-generator/app-generator/docs/source/developer-tools/csv-processor.rst

 CSV Processor
 =============

-This page explains how to **Load and Process CSV files** that asa saved in the local fielsystem or remote.
+This page explains how to **Load and Process CSV files** CSV files that are saved in the local filesystem or remote.
 For newcomers, CSV (Comma-Separated Values) is a simple, text-based file format used for storing tabular data.
 Each line in a CSV file represents a row of data, with individual values separated by commas.

 .. include::  /_templates/components/signin-invite.rst